 That's gonna be a fact of life—we have to live with danger around us.
 Now how do you do that?
 I think the most important thing is to prepare our people with faith in God and the knowledge that he has a plan for us and that plan will immunize us from a lot of the social apathy and challenges that could be avoided.—Russell M. Nelson

-I don't know how much more out of touch Nelson can have sound here.
+I don't know how much more out of touch Nelson can sound here.
 The question is about how to deal with upheaval and distress and disaster, and Nelson basically says, "Well...the world's a dangerous place, but at least we know that God designed it to be dangerous and that faith will help us."
 And I have no idea why he's talking about social apathy.
 Who brought that up?
 We're talking about fires and floods and earthquakes and hurricanes.
 The reporter isn't inquiring about social apathy.

 In terms of natural disasters and challenges, I think of the Philippines, where we have about seven hundred thousand members, and where my wife Kristen and I were privileged to live for two years...and I think the Philippines has every natural disaster known to man.—Dallin H. Oaks